Jan Kopecký: Career

 Kopecký at the 2007 Wales Rally GB.

 Kopecký at the 2008 Rally México.

 Kopecký at the 2009 Rally Bohemia.

 After beginning his career as a circuit touring cars driver, Kopecký changed to rallysport in 2001, winning the national sprintrally championships at first.
 In 2004, he won the national classical rally championships and entered the world championships next year.

-In the 2006 World Rally Championship season, he competed with co-driver Filip Schovánek driving a Škoda Fabia WRC.
+In the 2006 World Rally Championship season, Kopecký competed with co-driver Filip Schovánek driving a Škoda Fabia WRC.
 Kopecký won 3 Special Stages, SS18 at the 2006 Rally d'Italia Sardegna and SS9 and SS14 at the 2006 Rallye Deutschland.
 His best finish was 5th place at the 2006 Rally Catalunya, he scored 7 points and 15th position.

-In 2007, he continued competing with the Fabia and placed 12th in the drivers' world championship.
+In 2007, Kopecký continued competing with the Fabia and placed 12th in the drivers' world championship.
 His best finish was 5th place at the 2007 Rallye Deutschland, he scored more points than in 2006, 10 points and 12th position.

 In 2008, Kopecký entered Rally México with Fiat Grande Punto Abarth S2000 but retired at 2nd special stage.
 After that he switched to Peugeot 207 S2000 and Intercontinental Rally Challenge.
 His best result was 2nd place at the Rally Portugal and after Rally Russia he was hired by Škoda Motorsport and started testing Škoda Fabia S2000.

 Kopecký competed in the Intercontinental Rally Challenge with a works Škoda Fabia Super 2000 finishing second in the championship and winning two events, the Rally Principe de Asturias and Barum Czech Rally Zlín, making him the first Czech driver to win the rally in a Czech car.
 Kris Meeke became champion with Peugeot 207 S2000 in 2009.

 In 2010, Kopecký continued his relationship with Škoda and also with his good performance in IRC.
 He won Rally Islas Canarias and finished 2nd at Ypres Rally and at Rali Vinho da Madeira but he also twice retired from 1st position almost at the end of rally.
 It was at Rally Azores and at Barum Rally Zlín.
 Kopecký was again 2nd in drivers standings, this time Juho Hänninen, 2nd factory driver of Škoda Motorsport was champion.